Swirrl/table2qb/table2qb/README.md

 (data-pipeline "./test/resources/trade-example/input.csv" "./tmp" "Regional Trade" "regional-trade")
 ```

-You now have all the csvw required in the tmp directory.
+You now have all the csvw outputs in the tmp directory.

 Ultimately we'll translate this into linked-data using the [csv2rdf library](https://github.com/Swirrl/csv2rdf).
 For now there's some helper functions to call the RDF::Tabular csv2rdf translator using the `rdf` cli tool (you can get this with `gem install rdf`).